We have seven campuses located in Australia, plus an international campus in Rome, Italy.

 She is a consecrated missionary of a Catholic Institute for Consecrated Life, the Verbum Dei Missionary Fraternity.
 She completed her bachelor in theology at the Instituto Teológico San Pablo Apóstol, in Madrid, affiliated to the Pontifical Urbanian University, and her licentiate and doctorate at the Pontifical Gregorian University, in Rome.

-Professor of Speech Pathology
+Head of Discipline, Speech Pathology

 Professor Paul Carding has 25 years of senior clinical experience in voice disorders working in a national centre of excellence in Newcastle upon Tyne (UK).
 He has secured around $6 million in funded research grants and has published over 120 peer-reviewed articles, three books and nine book chapters.
 He has also supervised more than 20 PhD and masters students to completion.